chaseruskin/legoHDL/ROADMAP.md

 - [ ] implement additional "help" command documentation

-- [?] recursive labels in cached versions...track what labels have already been added and overwrite them with the highest version used if applicable -> is this desired? (avoids duplicate files)
+- [ ] recursive labels in cached versions...track what labels have already been added and overwrite them with the highest version used if applicable -> is this desired? (avoids duplicate files)
+See commit d54020e707979 about the work started.
+Eventually will make it a setting for users to enable/disable duplicate recursive labels.
+If disabled, then the file found in the highest used version will be written to recipe file with its respective label.

 - [-] add verilog/systemverilog file support (parse verilog for module dependencies/instances) -> mostly there